 The intergenerational dramedy from See Saw Films (Top of the Lake) is 'a story about the right to die and what makes life worth living,' which sounds heavy but isn't necessarily depressing.
 It also stars Noni Hazlehurst, Luke Arnold, Alex Dimitriades, Brooke Satchwell, Robyn Nevin, Brendan Cowell and John Waters.
 The End is created and written by Samantha Strauss and directed by Jessica M. Thompson and Jonathan Brough.

-Aftertaste (ABC and ABC iview, premieres Wednesday 3 February at 9pm)
+Aftertaste (ABC and ABC iview, premiered 3 February)

-Next cab off the ranks is this six-part foodie comedy drama from Closer Productions.
+This six-part foodie comedy drama comes from Closer Productions.
 It follows a volatile celebrity chef (Erik Thomson, who also produces) who returns in disgrace to the Adelaide Hills, where the only person interested in him is his outspoken 19-year-old pastry cook niece (Natalie Abbott).
 The angry white middle-aged bloke must forge an alliance, and rethink his entitled ways, if he’s going to crawl back into relevance.
 Judging from the trailer this looks like a lot of fun and Thomson is always incredibly relatable, though watching him play nasty is not so familiar.
 Aftertaste also stars Rachel Griffiths, Wayne Blair, Susan Prior, Peter Carroll and Remy Hii.

 Production credits: A Closer production with major production investment from Screen Australia in association with the South Australian Film Corporation and financed with support from the ABC.
 Producers: Rebecca Summerton and Erik Thomson.
 Co-producer Matthew Bate.
 Executive Producers: Julie De Fina and Rachel Griffiths.
 ABC Executive Producer: Rebecca Anderson.
 International Distributor: ABC Commercial.